 Programme seriesHoutbouw

 Waar niet hernieuwbare materialen zoals beton, staal en baksteen in de laatste eeuw de meest gebruikte bouwstoffen waren om steden te bouwen, worden de negatieve effecten van deze fossiele bouwmaterialen op het klimaat steeds duidelijker.
 Hernieuwbare, of biobased materialen, met in het bijzonder hout, bieden een totaaloplossing voor het (her)ontwikkelen van een ‘future proof’ gebouwde omgeving.
-Onder de noemer ‘mass timber’ worden ondertussen hoogwaardig producten ontwikkelt waarmee complete constructiesystemen en hoogbouwprojecten kunnen worden gemaakt.
+Onder de noemer ‘mass timber’ worden ondertussen hoogwaardig producten ontwikkeld waarmee complete constructiesystemen en hoogbouwprojecten kunnen worden gemaakt.
 Wat zijn de voor- en nadelen van houtbouw?
 Welke invloed heeft houtbouw op de ruimtelijke ontwikkeling van steden?
 En wat betekent hout voor de huidige woning vraagstukken?